 - Companionship to share in conversations, arts & crafts, exercising, reminiscing, and more

-You can reach our Johnson County home health care experts at your convenience by calling 913-440-4209 to learn more about our senior care services, to request resources related to your senior loved one’s needs, or to schedule a free in-home meeting.
+If your senior loved one could benefit from senior home care solutions, you can reach our senior home care experts at your convenience by calling 913-440-4209 to learn more about our senior care services, to request resources related to your senior loved one’s needs, or to schedule a free in-home meeting.
 From all of us at Hearts at Home, we wish you and your family the happiest of holidays!